xinli94/dl-inference-server/README.md

 You can now access image\_client and perf\_client from /tmp on the host system.
 Before running the C++ examples on the host the appropriate dependencies must be installed.
+Protobuf3 support is required.
+For Ubuntu 16.04 this must be installed from a ppa, but if you are using a more recent distribution this step might not be necessary.

+    $ sudo add-apt-repository ppa:maarten-fonville/protobuf
+    $ sudo apt-get update
+    $ sudo apt-get install libprotobuf-dev

 OpenCV is used by the C++ image\_client example to preprocess images before sending them to the inference server for inferencing.
-For example, for Ubuntu 16.04:

-    $ sudo apt-get update
     $ sudo apt-get install libcurl3-dev libopencv-dev libopencv-core-dev

 The Python whl file can be installed using pip: